webbtheosim/ml-workshop-acsmarm2022/site/source/20220602-crma/day2.md

 ## Activity 3: Basic GNN

 Revisit the solubility task and predict solubility of molecules with a GNN.
+See [activity here](https://dmol.pub/dl/gnn.html#kipf-welling-gcn)